 Turkey is also a very high source of protein, as well as other vitamins and minerals that have great health benefits.

 Broccoli is a very nutritious and versatile vegetable.
 It has high amounts of Vit C which help the body to absorb iron better.

 1 cup of broccoli contains 3.7% of the iron RDI (reference daily intake).

 The amount of Vit C that 1 Cup of broccoli contains is 135% of the RDI.
 This is a massive amount!
 Next time you have a cold or flu, try adding some broccoli into your daily intake.

 I started eating olives before I even had teeth, so you can imagine I love the taste of olives!
 They are a great source of iron and mostly made up of good fats.

 10 olives contain 7% of the iron RDI (reference daily intake).

-Even though olives have numerous great health benefits, I mainly eat them for their taste, I can’t get enough.
-If you can get your hands on the chilli and garlic flavour, it’ll blow your mind.
+If you can get your hands on the chili and garlic flavor, it’ll blow your mind.

 Olives have a very potent taste that not a huge amount of people enjoy, so if you’re not a fan, don’t force yourself to eat them.